Home » Military » Do You Qualify For a Refund For Unused VEAP Benefits?

 VA Form 22-5281 Application for Refund of Education Contributions (VEAP, Chapter 32, Title 38, U.S.C.)

 Once complete, mail it to your nearest VA Regional Office.
 Here’s a list of regional offices that can serve you.
-You can also head to the GI Bill Help Portal for information and assistance regarding your refund.
+You can also visit the GI Bill Help Portal for information and assistance with your refund.
 If you prefer, you can contact the VA at 888-GIBILL-1 (888-442-4551.)

 RELATED: